raken15/StockTradingApplication/README.md

 ## Application Flow

 - **Initialization**: The app reads `InitialSettings.txt` for stock limits and portfolio values.
+  - Initial Stock values are provided by the `StockModelRepository.cs` default value, and are changed to be with random prices at the start of the run.
+  - Timers are also initialized.
 - **Real-time Updates**: Stock prices are periodically updated by the `MainViewModel`, which triggers UI updates.
 - **User Interaction**: The user can buy or sell stocks, with conditions applied to the price and quantity.
+- **Data and display Management**:
   - **Portfolio Management**: The portfolio is updated based on successful trades, and the `FinancialPortfolioViewModel` handles this data binding.
+  - **Stocks Management**: Stocks for sale list is updated based on successful trades, and the `StockViewModel` handles this data binding
 - **Victory/Loss Conditions**: The game logic is based on financial thresholds defined in the settings.

 ## Commands and Controls